gigglewallet/grinbox/README.md

 ## Credits

-The code is based on the [Vault713 Grinbox](https://github.com/vault713/grinbox).
+The code is based on the [Vault713 Grinbox](https://github.com/vault713/grinbox) but the main difference between them is:
+- Grinbox use Base58 address format
+- GrinRelay use Base32/Bech32 address format which has 4 main benefits than Base58.
+Please detail info [here](https://github.com/gigglewallet/grinrelay/wiki/Bech32-Grin-Relay-Address).

 The related code taken with thanks and respect, with license details in all derived source files.